 Both the 7835 & 4616 power tubes for DTL RF systems have high current filament power supplies with exposed conductors.
 To protect against incidental contact which may cause burns, insulating guards are in place and cabinet doors where conductors exist are closed.
 Trained electrical workers doing work near low voltage, high current conductors are to remove all metal jewelry and use nonconductive tools.
-In the event of a metal tool accidentally coming into contact with the conductors, overcurrent protection circuits exist to limit the incident energy of the arc flash.
+In the event of a metal tool accidentally coming into contact with the conductors, overcurrent protection circuits exist to limit the incident energy of the arc flash After completion of the risk analyses shown in SAD Section I Chapter 04, the baseline risk level I has been reduced to a residual risk level of IV.